Family of 'happy, lovely' schoolgirl who died suddenly appeal for help to pay for funeral

-Family of Newmarket girl Nikita Blennan who died suddenly launch Go Fund Me page to give her the funeral she deserves
+Family of Newmarket girl Nikita Blenman who died suddenly launch Go Fund Me page to give her the funeral she deserves

 The family of an 11-year-old Newmarket girl who died suddenly this week are raising funds to give her the send off she deserves.

-Nikita Blennan, who had global development delay and was non-verbal and non-mobile, stopped breathing while in her bed on Monday night.
+Nikita Blenman, who had global development delay and was non-verbal and non-mobile, stopped breathing while in her bed on Monday night.

-Her father Frazer Leedale performed CPR for 20 minutes at the family's George Lampton Avenue home before ambulance crews arrived but the youngster was pronounced dead at the scene.
+Her step-dad Frazer Leedale performed CPR for 20 minutes at the family's George Lambton Avenue home before ambulance crews arrived but the youngster was pronounced dead at the scene.

 "It was an absolute shock for all our family and friends," said Frazer.